LEARNAcademy/unit-3-assessment/README.md

 2. React Feature: Add functionality to the `Return Cards and Shuffle Deck` button using the `shuffle` function to reset the Card Draw application to its original state.

-3. React Concepts: Add comments to the sever (7) notations in the `drawCard` function describing in detail the functionality of the following line of code.
+3. React Concepts: Add comments to the seven (7) notations in the `drawCard` function describing in detail the functionality line of code BELOW the comment.

 4. STRETCH (optional): Add stylings of your choice to the application.
 Ensure the styling does not interfere with the card draw functionality.

 ### Interview Practice Questions

-1. What are two (3) syntax difference between HTML and JSX?
+1. What are three (3) syntax difference between HTML and JSX?

+-
+-
+-

 2. What is yarn?
 What file(s) are modified when you run the command yarn in your terminal?